themefoundation/customizer-controls/README.md

-customizer-controls
+WordPress Theme Customizer Controls
 ===================

-Custom classes for the WordPress theme customizer
+An open source collection of control classes for the WordPress theme customizer, courtesy of Theme Foundation.